Hi, I’m Roshni.

 Laser print on 30lb newsprint

-Digital spaces are saturated with narratives of personal expression, yet we fail to form authentic relationships through self-expression alone.
-Filmmaker Adam Curtis suggests that we are yearning for ‘enchanting’ mythologies that honour our individuality while simultaneously making us feel like we are part of something larger than ourselves.
+Digital spaces are saturated with people expressing their thoughts and opinions, and still we struggle to form authentic relationships over the internet through self-expression alone.
+Filmmaker Adam Curtis suggests that we are yearning for ‘enchanting’ mythologies that make us feel included in something larger than ourselves, while still honouring our individuality.

-This zine investigates the relationship between the individual and the community through their interactions with a shared space.
+This zine explores the relationship between the individual and the community, observed through interactions with a shared physical space.
 The images used in this project were shot in Prospect Park, Brooklyn over the summer of 2024.

 06.Where does reality end and hyperreality begin?